middletemplelibrary/lichens/README.md

 <br><br>
 For more information about lichens in the UK, The British Lichen Society provides a full range of information and conservation work: https://britishlichensociety.org.uk/.
 <br><br>
-<br><br>
-This year, we mark 250 years since the Declaration of American Independence on 4 July 1776.
-Members of the Middle Temple played a significant role in this historic event and in the years which surrounded it, but the Inn’s American connections predate this by many centuries and endure to this day.
-In this exhibition, we explore that long and often complex relationship, from the pivotal moment of Magna Carta to the intertwined histories of empire, education, revolution and the ongoing importance of the Library’s US collection.
-<br><br>
-<i>Please note: This exhibition includes material relating to colonialism, enslavement and violence against Indigenous communities.
-While outmoded terminology and images appear, these are presented to support critical engagement with the historical record and do not reflect contemporary usages, opinion or values.</i>
   <param ve-video id="YTHWT17bTLE"
        label="Video drone tour of the Middle Temple Library and Spanish Connections exhibition.">